0uterloper/notes-sandbox/README.md

 # notes-sandbox

 ## Priorities
 1. **Ramp up on web dev and general maker/hacker mindset**.
 Just get things working.
 Make them elegant later, iff it would be valuable.
-Accepting the right (nonzero) amount of technical debt is a critical meta-systemic tool that I want to grow.
+Accepting the right (nonzero) amount of technical debt is a critical meta-systemic skill that I want to grow.
 And like, figure out what HTTP is and stuff.
 2. **Build useful and fun things for myself**.
 I have ~thousands of markdown notes flatly stored in a folder.
 A lot of them have good ideas or funny jokes or whatever, and are functionally inaccessible in their current position.
 Tap this goldmine.
-3. **Use [Braid](braid.org)**.
+3. **Use [Braid](https://braid.org/)**.
 I'm sold on their vision and socially intertwined with the team, and I want to learn their paradigm and framework for my own sake while also being a user test case for learning it without already being a web expert.
 4. **Build a useful sandbox for other people**.
 I have conversations all the time with people who put a lot of effort into their PKM models.
 It would be great to remove a bunch of the friction upstream of building something for yourself.
 Like uh, make a Twitter bot that auto-tweets from a folder in your Obsidian storage that does something cutesy with your internal links... or something.
 5. **Build useful and fun things for other people**.
 Of course, if I stumble across an idea that I find _exceptionally_ useful or fun, I might clean it up and evangelize it a bit.
 Host it on a website somewhere where people can sync their Roam graph and use my thing with that data without having to look at code, maybe.